hidwoc/ruby-formatter-vscode-setup/README.md

 > Most of this can be found in the [Ruby by Peng Lv](https://github.com/rubyide/vscode-ruby) documentation

 ## Endwise
 Automatically adds the "end" keyword wherever it is needed.

----
 Just install from the marketplace and you are good to go!

 # Local Project Config

 ## RuboCop

 RuboCop is a **highly** opinionated formatter.
+The autocorrect is incredibly powerful, I definitely need to do more research on setting up its config files before I feel comfortable implementing it.

 ---